 - the maintenance and calibration records of the equipment for manufacture and testing may be reviewed to verify that no repairs were required and no equipment was identified as out-of-calibration

 In our case study, the product was not returned, and we did not have the lot numbers.
 Therefore, we may need to review distribution records to that distributor and/or the customer to narrow down the possible lots to one or more lots.
 Then we would need to perform the same type of review of lot history records for each potential lot.
 The best approach is to request a photo of the package labeling, including the UDI bar code, because that information will facilitate lot identification.
-Even if the product was discarded, often the UDI will be scanned into each patient’s electronic medical record and the production identifier (PI) portion of the code will tell manufacturers exactly which production lot was involved.
+Even if the product was discarded, often the UDI will be scanned into the patient’s electronic medical record (EMR) during surgery.

 Sometimes you are fortunate enough to receive returned products.
 The product should be immediately segregated from your other products to prevent mixups and/or contamination.
 Normally the returned products are identified as non-conforming products and quarantined.
 After the quarantined product is evaluated for safety, the assigned investigator may inspect the packaging in a segregated area.
 Packaging investigations begin with visual inspection following ASTM F1886.
 If multiple packaging samples are available, or the packaging is large enough, the investigator may destructively test (i.e., ASTM F88) a 1” strip cut from the packaging seal to verify that the returned packaging meets the original specifications.
 If you kept retains of packaging with the same lot of flexible packaging, you may visually inspect and destructively test retains as well.